 Regenerative treatment works well for people who have an acute injury, but it can also treat chronic conditions like arthritis.
 It is a great alternative to surgery because the method is gentle, and it doesn’t require incisions, stays at the hospital, or lengthy recovery periods.
 Instead, you simply come to the clinic, get your injection, and leave within one hour.

-The most successful regenerative treatments target the specific area that is injured.
+The most successful Regenerative Joint Therapy target the specific area that is injured.
 Therefore, this type of medicine is often administered in the form of an injection.
 Here at the clinic, we offer a wide range of options, including prolotherapy, ozone and prolozone, platelet-rich plasma, and ozone clot matrix.
 We can either use one treatment at a time, or we can combine them to multiply their effect.

 When you come to your initial consultation, we will analyze your joint problem and let you know what would be best.
 We will always suggest regenerative injections instead of other options like cortisone injections because the former don’t just relieve pain but also address the underlying issue.
 Your treatment will increase the concentration of collagen in your joint, strengthen the tissues, and help your joint to repair more quickly.